 Category: ISO-25010/Functional Suitability/Functional Correctness

-Statement: The solution’s system(s) Reference Data, Resources and Relationships MUST be time bound with start and end dates.
+Statement: The solution’s system(s) Reference Data, Resources and Relationships must be time bound with start and end dates.

-Rationale: In many business domains (e.g.: education), operational change management is simplified and less execution errors occur when change can be done beforehand but scheduled to take effect or terminate at a specific date in the future (e.g.: next term start).
-The same for Role allocations: they may be issued early, but only take effect at a future date (e.g.: beginning of the next month or start of the next term).
-Both system and Users provided resources are similar.
-New material (e.g.: new teaching curriculums and associated resources) may be developed earlier, but only published and made available at a future date.
+Rationale: In many business domains (e.g., education), operational change management is simplified and less execution errors occur when change can be done beforehand but scheduled to take effect or terminate at a specific date in the future (e.g., next term start).
+The same for Role allocations as they may be issued early, but only take effect at a future date (e.g., beginning of the next month or start of the next term).
+Both system and users provided resources are similar.
+New material (e.g., new teaching curriculums and associated resources) may be developed earlier, but only published and made available at a future date.
 For security reasons, while Role associations could have undefined end dates for permanent staff, it is not a recommended approach.
 Instead, always setting an end date and raising reminders to appropriate Roles that the association is soon coming to an end, permits extending them easily while not leaving risks associated to forgotten ex-employees still having Roles.

 Details: Reference data will require Start and End dates to control their availability for rendering and selection by UIs.